pranabdas/espresso/docs/dft.md

 usually solved computationally by starting from a trial potential and iterate to self-consistency.
 Also note that we have not included the kinetic energy term for the nucleus.
-This is because the nuclear mass is about three orders of magnitude heavier than the electronic mass (M >> m), so essentially electronic dynamics is much faster than the nuclear dynamics (see Born-Oppenheimer approximation).
+This is because the nuclear mass is about three orders of magnitude heavier than the electronic mass ($$M \gg m)$$, so essentially electronic dynamics is much faster than the nuclear dynamics (see Born-Oppenheimer approximation).

 ## Algorithmic implementation